seanchen1991/alation_code_challenge/README.md

 Since I didn't program my solution in Java, I took a few liberties with the parameters of the question, namely interpreting the <string name, int score> pairs as Python tuples, as well as assuming that the list of tuples is comma-delimited.

 I used an implementation of `StringTrie` from the `pyTrie` library as my index structure and the cPickle library for fast serialization of the trie object.

-To run the code, you'll need to run `pip install pytrie`
+To run the code, you'll need to run `pip install pytrie`.

 2. You have a 100 GB text file and a Linux box with 4GB of RAM and 4 cores.
 Write a program/script that outputs a file listing the frequency of all words in the file (i.e. a TSV file with two columns <word, frequency>).
 Note that the set of words in the file may not fit in memory.